 - Investigate bugs or opportunities to improve performance.

 - Identify when code changes were introduced to narrow down the cause of a regression.

 You can find your code's history in several ways:

 - The Commit Details view.
 This view displays information about commit changes, such as which files were changed in a commit.
 You can also follow the history of any changed files.

 - The Blame panel.
-While the Change History panel displays a list of commits that affect a file, the Blame panel displays a line-by-line history of changes.
+While the Change History pane displays a list of commits that affect a file, the Blame panel displays a line-by-line history of changes.
 For each changed line, the Blame panel lists the name of the commit author.
 It also displays a number to indicate when the change occurred in the file's history.
 For example, a change that occurred in the first commit for the file would have a #1, the second would have a #2, and so on.
-You can hover over the change to see more details about the commit, and you can click the change to open the Change History panel with that change selected.
+You can hover over the change to see more details about the commit, and you can click the change to open the Change History pane with that change selected.